0atman/trebetherick.net/content/trebetherick-snapshot.md

 ---

-- This photo could be Brian's Grandfather, John Oaten, travelling from Kitts Hill to Trebetherick sometime before 1932 on his pony and trap going down Dunder Hill and through Polzeath.
-The original Tin Tabernackle still in place at Chapel Corner before being re built in its present day poition so the road's steep and sharp corner could be widened.
+- This photo could be Brian's Grandfather, John Oaten, travelling from Kitts Hill, St Kew to Trebetherick sometime before 1932 on his pony and trap going down Dunder Hill and through Polzeath.
+The original Tin Tabernackle still in place at Chapel Corner before being re-built in its present day poition so the road's steep and sharp corner could be widened.

 <img width="50%" src="/Pre 1932- Dunder Hill, Polzeath.jpg" alt="Pre 1932- Dunder Hill, Polzeath.jpg">